 I have written a retrospective about the CUE-studies

 Are Usability Evaluations Reproducible? – A retrospective of all CUE-studies

 Interactions, October 2018

-Additional papers are listed under the respective CUE-studies and on the Publications page.
+Additional papers about CUE are listed under the respective CUE-studies and on the Publications page.